Composting Guidelines

 Before adding material to compost bin Please:

-- remove all plastic material from vegetable matter including: bags - boxes - stickers
+- remove all plastic material from vegetable matter including: bags - boxes - stickers plastic or nylon tea bags - compostable bags and containers will not break down in this system

 - ensure that all material added to compost is in smaller pieces

-- deposit fresh organic material into the bin that is currently active
+- no whole vegetables or fruit - deposit fresh organic material into the bin that is currently active

 - read the signs.